 8. Expense Tracker

-Develop an application that allows users to input expenses and categorize them, displaying a summary at the end of the month.
+Build a way for users to enter expenses and categorize them, then give them at summary at the end of the month.

 9. Simple Blog